pkt-cash/ns-projects/projects/2022_3_3_pktdesk_blog.md

 Users will be able to submit changes to the blog through Github, and administrators will review them according to the ethical communication guidelines.

+** It is also possible for me to transfer the ownership of the content I have to docs.pkt.cash since all the content is technical in nature.
+Thus, all content on pktdesk.com will be deleted and 301 redirected to docs.pkt.cash in order to preserve the same ranking benefits.

 ### Communication ###

 The website carries a high risk of potential unethical communication, and therefore specific attention must be paid to proving that the communication will be ethical in nature.